A Pairwise Human-Human Interaction Detection and Recognition Framework for Mobile Service Robots: Related Work

 \subsection{Pairwise Interaction Recognition}

-Pairwise interaction recognition explicitly models the relationship between two individuals~\cite{I_GCN_skeletonbased}.
+Pairwise interaction recognition explicitly models the relationship between two individuals~\cite{I_GCN_skeletonbased,I_NTU_dataset, I_UT-Interaction-Data, I_TV_dataset,JRDB_baseline1}.
 By focusing on localized interactions, pairwise approaches are better suited to scenarios where multiple interactions coexist and explicit interaction localization is required~\cite{I_UT-Interaction-Data,I_TV_dataset}.
+Existing pairwise approaches often rely on skeleton-based features ~\cite{I_GCN_skeletonbased}, which are fragile in outdoor scenarios due to occlusion, clutter, and low-resolution imagery, and often require computationally expensive processing pipelines~\cite{RN_Interaction_Relational_Network_for_Mutual_Action_Recognition}.